Welcome from the Founding Director

 - Building a strong capacity to translate and communicate academic research for the practitioner audience.

-Although the center is firmly non-partisan, faculty and practitioners from within the Andrew Young School and around the country will be invited to share their insights about public policies associated with state and local finance, education finance, economic development and urban policy as part of an open and honest debate about what we know, what we don’t know and whether we are asking the right questions.
+Although CSLF is firmly non-partisan, faculty and practitioners from within the Andrew Young School and around the country are invited to share their insights about public policies associated with state and local finance, education finance, economic development and urban policy as part of an open and honest debate about what we know, what we don’t know and whether we are asking the right questions.

 The Fiscal Research Center continues to be a rich repository of information, data, and expertise about Georgia tax policy (as well as state and local tax policy in general) making it one of the most highly regarded tax institutes in the country.

-Please enjoy visiting our site, and be sure to sign up on our email list to receive regular updates on new publications, blog posts, and executive education opportunities.
+Please enjoy visiting the CSLF site, and be sure to sign up on the email list to receive regular updates on new publications, blog posts, and executive education opportunities.